-Much of the discussion on old-age pension reform and cost containment in health care has revolved around the issue of economic sustainability in the face of ageing populations.
-The future viability of ageing societies will inevitably depend on whether the provision of social security is economically sustainable.
-Of equal importance, is the social sustainability of an ageing population.
-How can Social Security systems be adapted to the challenges and opportunities of ageing societies around the world?
+Much of the discussion on old-age pension reform and cost containment in health care has revolved around the issue of economic sustainability in the face of aging populations.
+The future viability of aging societies will inevitably depend on whether the provision of social security is economically sustainable.
+Of equal importance is the social sustainability of an aging population.
+How can social security systems be adapted to the challenges and opportunities of aging societies around the world?
 How can the social security of the population be ensured in an efficient and equitable way?
-The future of ageing societies depends on the success with which economic and social sustainability can be combined in a comprehensive approach to social security.
+The future of aging societies depends on the success with which economic and social sustainability can be combined in a comprehensive approach to social security.

 In recent years the World Bank has published a number of influential reports on the topic of pension reform.
 Averting the Old-Age Crisis: Policies to Protect the Old and Promote Growth (1994) advocated a system of mandatory individual accounts as one of the principal pillars of a pension system.
-Old-Age Income Support in the21st Century: An International Perspective on Pension Systems and Reform (2005) reviewed the experience with pension reforms over the previous decade and presented an updated and broader view of pension reform issues based on the lessons learned from the experiences of the World Bank in implementing reforms in a number of countries.
-The International Actuarial Association presented a response from the global actuarial profession to the World Bank's 21st Century vision at a 2006 International Congress of Actuaries in Paris.
-This response commented on the problems and dangers associated with some of the World Bank's reforms including the Chilean and Swedish Social Security Systems and presented an objective assessment of the Defined Contribution and Notional Defined Contribution arrangements that, to a great extent, the World Bank has advocated as a panacea for pension reform around the world.
+Old-Age Income Support in the 21st Century: An International Perspective on Pension Systems and Reform (2005) reviewed the experience with pension reforms over the previous decade and presented an updated and broader view of pension reform issues based on the lessons learned from the experiences of the World Bank in implementing reforms in a number of countries.
+The International Actuarial Association presented a response from the global actuarial profession to the World Bank's 21st century vision at the 2006 International Congress of Actuaries in Paris.
+This response commented on the problems and dangers associated with some of the World Bank's reforms, including the Chilean and Swedish social security systems, and presented an objective assessment of the defined contribution and notional defined contribution arrangements that, to a great extent, the World Bank has advocated as a panacea for pension reform around the world.